img_rose-3

 Good to know tips!

-1. To make sure that the styrofoam egg will fit the JEM easy rose cutter.
+1. To make sure that the Styrofoam egg will fit the JEM easy rose cutter.
 Bring along your cutter, so that you are buying the right size of styrofoam egg.
 Well at least with the two largest easy rose cutters 100mm and 110mm.
-For smaller roses use smaller easy rose cutters, rose petal cutters and make the cone out of gumpaste instead.
+For smaller roses use smaller easy rose cutters, rose petal cutters and make the cone out of gum paste instead.

 2. A block of styrofoam is great to place the wired rose cones in the start of the process.
 Later the roses need to hang upside down to dry through the process so make sure that you have either a broomstick or anything similar ready before you start on the roses.